connor4312/mchostexposed/readme.md

 #About
 Unused server host comparison site, designed and developed by Connor Peet.
+Uses Laravel. **Though I will review pull requests, this is not under active development and bugs may or may not be fixed.** No new features are planned to be added.

 #Install
 	cd /var/www